Last Stages of Life Banner

 • Tara Walton – Ontario Palliative Care Network Secretariat

-The report makes 56 law and policy reform recommendations across five major areas.
-These would:
+The report makes 56 law and policy reform recommendations across five interconnected areas.

-• better support the professionals and paraprofessionals who provide care in the last stages of life through expanded workplace wellness supports (Recommendations 17-22);
+• Improve workplace wellness supports for professionals and paraprofessionals who provide care during the last stages of life (Recommendations 17–22).

-• update and expand workplace wellness and leave provisions so families, friends and community members have flexible supports responsive to the unpredictable trajectory of care needs over time (Recommendations 23-30);
+• Expand and modernize leave and workplace provisions so families, friends, and community members can respond to the unpredictable and evolving nature of care needs (Recommendations 23–30).

 Project Documents